zhutao100/qwen-code/docs/users/features/sandbox.md

 export SANDBOX_FLAGS="--flag1 --flag2=value"
 ```

+### Network proxying (all sandbox methods)

+If you want to restrict outbound network access to an allowlist, you can run a local proxy alongside the sandbox:

+- Set `GEMINI_SANDBOX_PROXY_COMMAND=<command>`
+- The command must start a proxy server that listens on `:::8877`

+This is especially useful with `*-proxied` Seatbelt profiles.

+For a working allowlist-style proxy example, see: [Example Proxy Script](/developers/examples/proxy-script).

 ## Linux UID/GID handling

 The sandbox automatically handles user permissions on Linux.
 Override these permissions with: